Resurrection of Jesus: Greco-Roman

-Burial and empty tomb
+Historicity of the burial and empty tomb narratives

+Contemporary scholarship on the historical Jesus has often avoided the question of the resurrection, treating it as a theological rather than historical matter, a tendency Bockmuehl argues weakens the methodological rigor and completeness of such research.

-Scholars differ on the historicity of the empty tomb story and the relation with the burial stories and the postmortem appearances.
+Scholars differ on the historicity of the empty tomb story and the relation between the burial stories and the postmortem appearances.
 Scholars also differ on whether Jesus received a decent burial.
 Points of contention are (1) whether Jesus's body was taken off the cross before sunset or left on the cross to decay, (2) whether his body was taken off the cross and buried specifically by Joseph of Arimathea, or by the Sanhedrin or a group of Jews in general, and (3) whether he was entombed (and if so, what kind of tomb) or buried in a common grave.

+With regard to the question of what produced the faith that Jesus was raised from the dead, Schroter and Jacobi state that the assumption of the empty tomb, and the view that the disciples were convinced they saw Jesus risen from the dead, finds wide support in New Testament scholarship.
+Challenges such as Gerd Ludemanns, who argues that the tomb was not really empty but takes the stories of Jesus's appearances as describing real events, explaining them as subjective visions, remain a minority.
+Yet they also note that "The question about the historicity of the empty tomb [...] cannot be answered."
+They say that the empty tomb does not seem to be the factor that produces faith in the resurrection, but rather functions as a narrative link between crucifixion and resurrection.